mattiaserlo/flickr-oauth-and-upload/README.md

 Example of calling uploadPhoto:

-  Here you need to pass in the authorized oauthtoken and oauthtokensecret, which you either received in the callback after calling useRequestTokenToGetAccessToken above, or have stored from before
+Here you need to pass in the authorized oauthtoken and oauthtokensecret, which you either received in the callback after calling useRequestTokenToGetAccessToken above, or have stored from before.

-  optionalArgs: this is an optional JS object containing any of the key/value pair arguments used by Flickr as described on https://www.flickr.com/services/api/upload.api.html
+The last argument in this function is an optional arguments object containing any of the key/value pair arguments used by Flickr as described on https://www.flickr.com/services/api/upload.api.html
-  Note that you do not have to pass in any photo reference in the optionalArgs object.
+Note that you do not have to pass in any photo reference in the optional arguments object.

     flickrApi.uploadPhoto('./myimage.jpg',
                           'YourFlickConsumerKey',